Tim Lawless - CoreLogic

 Tim Lawless: Thanks very much, it's a pleasure to be part of the program.
 So, the focus of my session today is around housing markets.
 I know, as you mentioned, there is a lot of focus on housing markets at the moment, not only because we see more than half of household, Australian household wealth directed towards housing assets, but also because housing does provide a real multiplier to the Australian economy.
 So when housing markets are very strong, you generally find there's a lot of credit activity, there's a lot of payments in terms of stamp duty to governments, consumers are spending more on household appliances and white goods and so forth, but the downside effect also comes through when housing markets are weak, we see less of that sort of consumption activity.
 So I wanted to focus a bit more on the long-term trends, mostly because we are focusing here on retirement, and retirement savings and wealth.
 The housing asset, of course, is a big part of that.

-So there’s a whole bunch of things that actually dictate housing market conditions.
+So there's a whole bunch of things that actually dictate housing market conditions.
 The economic activity and conditions, demographic trends, but also things like credit availability, government policies around, say, first home buyers grants or structural development.
 Those factors have a bearing on where housing markets are heading.
 You can see the most recent trend on this graph is generally towards weaker conditions in Sydney and Melbourne in particular.
-That’s clearly the impact from COVID-19.
+That's clearly the impact from COVID-19.
 But you can also see other markets are in, well and truly, into an upswing, at least in annual terms.
 If we look at those trends rather than in percentage change but look at actual dollar values, you start to get a little bit more of a feel for housing values and the wealth creation component across each of the capital cities.
-So in Sydney for example, on one end of the spectrum you’ve got a median house value that’s bordering on a million dollars; in fact, prior to COVID it was over a million dollars.
+So in Sydney for example, on one end of the spectrum, you've got a median house value that's bordering on a million dollars; in fact, prior to COVID it was over a million dollars.
 But just coming down a little bit now in Melbourne, the typical house is worth about $780,000.

 And you can go down through the list to look at somewhere like Perth, the fourth largest capital city, but it has the lowest median house value now.
 You only have to go back to, say, 2006 and Perth actually had the highest median house value.
 So it really highlights how values have changed over time.
 And if you look at that in aggregate over the past 20 years, you can see that every capital city has generally seen an annual rate of growth, typically around the 4% to 5% in annual terms over the past 20 years.
 So the benefit of time absolutely helps to smooth out some of that cyclicality of the ups and downs of the market.
 But you can look at some areas, Perth and Darwin are the best examples, where the annual rate of growth has been much lower than that.
 If we looked at the first part of this two-decade period, Perth and Darwin would have been around the top of the list for annual growth.
 But over the past 10 years, considering values have been down since 2014, those markets have been much weaker over the second part of this 20-year period.
 But in dollar terms...

 Joshua Funder: In terms of looking back, that gives us an idea of both the cyclicality, but also the long-term strength of the property sector as a way to accumulate wealth in Australia.
-Help us look forward for another 20 years when most retirees in Australia are thinking that term deposits and superannuation investments, rental yields, will all be quite a lot lower for longer.
-That’s a real challenge to both their wealth and their retirement funding.
+Help us look forward to another 20 years when most retirees in Australia are thinking that term deposits and superannuation investments, rental yields, will all be quite a lot lower for longer.
+That's a real challenge to both their wealth and their retirement funding.
 What can you tell us about the structural market forces facing retirees in managing their home equity and other sources of retirement wealth and funding into a future which is probably lower growth across the board?
-How’s housing going to play in that market?
+How's housing going to play in that market?

 Tim Lawless: Yeah, absolutely.
 I mean, nobody really knows what's going to happen in a year's time, let alone 20 years time.
 So it's certainly a bit of crystal ball gazing here.
 It's...
 You'd have to expect that the normal forces of supply and demand will be at play over whatever time horizon we're looking at.
 And that's been one of the major drivers of growth in Australian housing, is that generally supply levels have been largely or less responsive to housing demands than what they needed to be.
 There's always going to be some lag between the supply and demand response.
 The next couple of years, of course, we're expecting the demand side of housing to be quite low, simply due to the fact that overseas migration, which has been a big part of Australian population growth, is likely to remain low, potentially even zero over the next six to 12 months.
 But longer term, you have to expect that international borders will re-open.
 We'll start to see that demand fly back in from overseas.
 But outside of overseas demand, you've also got normal natural increase, so, growths minus deaths and the interstate migration flows.